 The samurai warriors do not exist today.
 However, the cultural legacy of the samurai exists today.
 The descendants of the samurai families also exist today.
 It is illegal to carry swords and arms in Japan.
 That is why the samurai cannot exist today.

 In 1868, the emperor Meiji came into power and abolished the samurai system.
 He stopped the salary payments of the samurai class.
 He prohibited carrying swords.
 He confiscated the lands and properties of the samurai.
 Some samurai became farmers, some samurai became bureaucrats.

-Current head of the Tokugawa family: Tsunari Tokugawa (employee of a logistics company Nippon Yuusen).
+The current head of the Tokugawa family: Tsunari Tokugawa (an employee of a logistics company Nippon Yuusen).

 Contact us : firstname.lastname@example.org